MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 ### Anonymization

 You can choose to keep **Cloud Discovery** reports anonymous.
 After your log files are uploaded to **Microsoft** Cloud App Security, all username information is replaced with encrypted usernames.
 For specific security investigations, you can resolve the real username.
 Private data is encrypted using AES-128 with a dedicated key per tenant.
 [For more information](https://docs.microsoft.com/cloud-app-security/cloud-discovery-anonymizer).

+## Security and Privacy for Cloud App Security US Government GCC High customers

+For information on Cloud App Security compliance standards and the location of data for US Government GCC High customers, see [Enterprise Mobility + Security for US Government service description](https://docs.microsoft.com/enterprise-mobility-security/solution/ems-cloud-app-security-govt-service-description).

 ## Next steps